Cacti and Succulents

-Our cacti and succulent Collection can be found throughout the Gardens but most particularly in the Cape Triangle Lawn, Guilfoyle's Volcano and the Arid Garden.
-These fantastic plants demonstrate the adaptive traits plants have evolved to survive and indeed thrive in water scarcity, as demonstrated during the Millennium Drought and with Melbourne's ongoing climate change.
+Our Cacti and Succulent Collection can be found throughout the Gardens, but most particularly in the Tecoma Gate Lawn, Guilfoyle's Volcano and the Arid Garden.
+These fantastic plants demonstrate the adaptive traits that plants have evolved to survive and indeed thrive in water scarcity, as demonstrated during the Millennium Drought and with Melbourne's ongoing climate change.

 This Collection is important as it: